Nuno-Jesus/42_libnc/README.md

 ## 📒 **About**
-This project is all about writing down a useful set of functions to later on be used on future projects.
-All the code was implemented by me and based on the version of the subject available from the moment of the kickoff here in Porto, <strong>2<sup>nd</sup> November 2022</strong>.
+This library is an augment of the 42 library.
+It was designed to contain more data structures (other than just linked lists) to be used in the 42 projects.
+The library is still under development and more data structures and functions might be added in the future.
+Consider this as an early access version.

 ## 🚨 **Disclaimer**
 At 42, the C projects are built following a bunch of rules that enforce good coding style.
 Some of them are: